awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-notificationconfig-queueconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Queue`  <a name="cfn-s3-bucket-notificationconfig-queueconfig-queue"></a>
 The Amazon Resource Name \(ARN\) of the Amazon SQS queue to which Amazon S3 publishes a message when it detects events of the specified type\.
+FIFO queues are not allowed when enabling an SQS queue as the event notification destination\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)